Skip to main menu Skip to main content Skip to footer content

 Read More

-How Type Travelled Across Nations and Foundries
+How Type Traveled Across Nations and Foundries

 Our correspondent Tanya George dives into the Archive’s type specimen collection to explore the many ways typeface designs changed hands in the metal era.